 The Gray Gallery

 The Gray Gallery is entirely volunteer run, therefore gallery hours may vary.
-If you’re interested in getting involved, please contact email@example.com
+The space is located behind the cafeteria in the Heart of the Robbins Health and Learning Centre, Room 9-113A (110 Street, 104 Ave).
+If you have any questions or are interested in getting involved, please contact email@example.com

 The Gray Gallery is currently closed until further notice.

 The Gray Gallery has temporarily moved online and is currently accepting submissions from MacEwan students to plan their own online exhibit.
 The Gray Gallery invites submissions in the format of photographs of all types of artwork, including painting, drawing, sculpture, prints, photography, textiles and mixed media.